-NOTICE: Rebate funding is nearing depletion for FY 2014-2015.
+NOTICE: Rebate funding is based on a first come, first served basis.
 Please do not call the District office for funding availability.
 If no rebate funds are available when your application is received, the application will be held until more annual funding is made available or until one year has passed since the toilet or urinal was purchased and the rebate request has therefore become ineligible.
 All ineligible applications will be returned to the applicant with a notice of ineligibility.

 Any home or commercial property is required by law to be retrofitted to 1.6-gallon per flush or less, but can qualify if it is retrofitted with a high-efficiency toilet.

 The increasing number of high-efficiency toilet models available provides choices.
 Current independent test data is now available for the consumer via the web.
 We recommend you review the ratings before you buy.
 The California Urban Water Conservation Council's (CUWCC) web site has information on toilets and the most current results from the Uniform North American Requirements UNAR), Maximum Performance Testing (MaP), see cuwcc.org/MaPTesting.aspx.